smflores1/Insights-coding-challenge-find-political-donors/README.md

 python ./src/find_political_donors.py ./input/itcont.txt ./output/medianvals_by_zip.txt ./output/medianvals_by_date.txt

-Alternatively, make X your present working directory, and run the shell script run.sh by typing the following into the command line:
+Alternatively, make X your present working directory, and run the shell script "run.sh" by typing the following into the command line:

 ./run.sh